code-gorilla-au/saltier/README.md

 ## debounce(fn, waitMs)

-Creates a throttled function that only invokes func at most once per every wait milliseconds
+Creates a throttled function that invokes after the provided time.
+Any attempt to invoke the function before the wait will reset the timer

 **Kind**: global function